Laryngeal Vibration as a Treatment for the Voice Disorder Spasmodic Dysphonia

 Team members

-Other members of the interdisciplinary research team include Dr. Peter Watson, a voice disorder specialist, and Dr. Yang Zhang, an expert in the analysis of cortical activity during speech.
+Members of our interdisciplinary research team include Dr. Peter Watson, a voice disorder specialist, and Dr. Yang Zhang, an expert in the analysis of cortical activity during speech.
 Both are faculty in the U of M Department of Speech, Language and Hearing Sciences.
 Dr. George Goding from Otolaryngology represents the clinical partner in the team.
 He is an expert in LD and treats these patients regularly in the U of M Lion’s Voice Clinic.
-Dr. Divya Bhaskaran, Dr. Naveen Elangovan, and other members from HSCL complement the team.
+Dr. Divya Bhaskaran, Dr. Naveen Elangovan, Shima Amini and Dr. Cagla Ozkul from HSCL complement the team.

 konczak_juergen